 - Operational strategies with transformative regional impacts, such as all-lane tolling or transit fare simplification [no cost threshold]

-Submissions from individuals, community groups, nonprofits and private companies will first be screened using a set of criteria: feasibility, potential benefits to the Bay Area, alignment with Horizon's Guiding Principles, creativity, and consistency with minimum cost thresholds.
+Submissions from individuals, community groups, nonprofits and private companies will first be screened using a set of criteria: feasibility, potential benefits to the Bay Area, alignment with Horizon's Guiding Principles, creativity and consistency with minimum cost thresholds.

 Finalists will be then scored in a manner consistent with all other projects, including model simulations to determine cost-effectiveness and qualitative evaluations to determine a project’s level of support for Guiding Principles.
 This effort aims to identify both high- and low-performing projects, and to understand each project’s impact under a wide range of possible future conditions.

-Because Plan Bay Area 2050 is financially constrained, the project performance assessment helps identify the most effective investments, and provides a transparent process for directing limited transportation dollars to the highest-performing projects.
+Because Plan Bay Area 2050 is financially constrained, the project performance assessment helps identify the most effective investments and provides a transparent process for directing limited transportation dollars to the highest-performing projects.

-- The finalists whose project scores the highest in the project performance assessment process will be selected as the winner and be awarded the grand prize of $500.
+Individuals and organizations not associated with public agencies will have the opportunity to win $100 Visa gift cards for their ideas.
+The finalists whose project scores the highest in the project performance assessment process will be selected as the winner and be awarded the grand prize of $500.